mediaatelier/GrandTotal-Plugins/README.md

 Localization is done the standard way using a strings file in the corresponding .lproj folder.
 ### Things you should know
 Only one plugin is allowed per bundle identifier.
 Plugins in the users library will override built-in plugins with the same identifier.
+#### Automatic updates
+Installing new version of GrandTotal will automatically update plugins.
+Make sure you use custom bundle identifiers on modified versions of the plugins.
+Otherwise they cloud be replaced.